 Click Here for tab for I’m Yours by Jason Mraz

 I’m Yours is a great example of how love songs can be presented in a variety of genres, with its reggae/folk vibe giving it just the right amount of feel-good and upbeat rhythm to make it a happy love song in the purest sense.
-When combined with Jason’s playful vocal performance and personality we’re left with a great song that is appropriate for any occasion.
+Throw in Jason’s playful vocal performance and personality and we’re left with a great song that is appropriate for any occasion.

 The main thing to note about this song is that it’s played in triplet timing.
-Which if you haven’t been exposed to before can throw you off a little bit rhythmically.
-The easiest way to think about it is that instead of counting music in 4’s as normal, we’re instead counting in 3’s.
-Once you start counting in 3s and tap your foot along to the beat of the song the rhythm will soon fall into place.
+Which if you haven’t been exposed to before, can throw you off a little bit rhythmically.
+The easiest way to think about it is instead of counting music in 4’s like normal, we’re instead counting in 3’s.
+Once you start counting in 3’s and tap your foot along to the beat of the song, the rhythm will soon fall into place.

 You’re Beautiful by James Blunt

 Click Here for tab for You’re Beautiful by James Blunt

 With a voice that’s guaranteed to melt anyone’s heart, James’ unique tonality and style has set him apart and allowed him to carve out his own lane in the soft rock/pop space.
 This was released as the second single from his debut album Back to Bedlam and it went over exceptionally well, allowing him to achieve a great deal of commercial success right from the get-go, selling over 625,000 copies in the UK alone.